 Contact Information for Standards Representative Name: James Gilb Email Address: gilb@ieee.org Phone: 858-229-4822

-4.1 Type of Ballot: Individual 4.2 Expected Date of submission of draft to the IEEE-SA for Initial Sponsor Ballot: TBD 4.3 Projected Completion Date for Submittal to RevCom: TBD
+4.1 Type of Ballot: Individual 4.2 Expected Date of submission of draft to the IEEE-SA for Initial Sponsor Ballot: This should be filled in -- 4.3 Projected Completion Date for Submittal to RevCom: This should be filled in – This should be at least 6 months after the value in 4.2

 5.1 Approximate number of people expected to be actively involved in the development of this project: 15

 5.2.
-Scope:

-The scope of this recommended practice is to provide recommendations on the value settings for the various parameters of the IEEE 802 unlicensed wireless devices as well as Bluetooth to enhance their performance in the automotive environment.
-The recommended practice is provided for devices operating in the 2.4GHz and 5GHz unlicensed frequency bands.
+Scope:This recommended practice provides parameters for IEEE 802 2.4GHz and 5GHz wireless devices and Bluetooth devices to enhance their performance in the automotive environment.
+The term “automotive environment” means in-vehicle and inter-vehicle environments as well as interaction between other IEEE 802 devices and in-vehicles devices.
+Typical scenarios the recommended practice will focus on include:

+Interference among IEEE std 802.11 devices

+Interference from IEEE std 802.11 devices to non IEEE std 802.11 devices in the 2.4GHz band

+Interference from non IEEE std 802.11 devices in the 2.4GHz band to IEEE std 802.11 devices

+The recommended practice will focus on the frequency bands that are allowed for wireless automotive use:

+The 2.4GHz ISM band (2.401GHz – 2.483GHz)

+UNII-1 in the US (5.150GHz – 5.250GHz)

+UNII-3 in Europe, where the EIRP is limited to 14dBm (5.725GHz – 5.875GHz)

 5.3 Is the completion of this standard dependent upon the completion of another standard: No